scottlawsonbc/audio-reactive-led-strip/README.md

 # audio-reactive-led-strip
-Real-time LED strip music visualization using the ESP8266 and Python
+Real-time LED strip music visualization using Python and the ESP8266 or Raspberry Pi.

 ![block diagram](images/block-diagram.png)